 The best option to prevent such infections is to use a firewall.
 A Web Application Firewall (WAF) like Astra when installed, essentially scours for any new/deleted/modified files being created on the server and also routinely scans for malware.
 Our Security Suite helps to automatically secure your site and virtually patch software by preventing malicious requests from reaching your website.
 This means that you don’t have to worry about malware or getting hacked again!

 About Astra Security Suite

 Astra is the must-have web security suite that fights hackers, internet threats & bots for you.
-We provide proactive security for your websites running popular CMSs like WordPress, OpenCart, Magento etc. Our professional malware removal team is available 24×7 throughout the year to help you regain your hacked website and quickly get back to business.
+We provide proactive security for your websites running popular CMSs like WordPress, OpenCart, Magento etc. Our security team is available 24×7 throughout the year to help you answer all your questions.